 - Following up with the licensing boards in other states where licenses are held also may assist in shortening the time for licensure.
 Write a short note to the organization processing your request for information 30 days after the initial request, but avoid frequent phone calls.

 - Even physicians with uncomplicated histories and complete, accurate applications may experience delays in obtaining a medical license.

-- The peak period for licensure applications is April through September and the volume of applications during this time submitted may impact processing times.
+- The peak period for licensure applications is April through September, and the volume of applications submitted during this time may affect processing times.

 - Remember that a full and unrestricted license must be awarded before a physician can receive hospital credentialing or qualify for medical malpractice insurance.

 A physician should never try to hide derogatory information from a licensing board.
-It is much better to come forward with the information, assist the board in obtaining records and other necessary data, and provide any justifications that may prevent the denial of a license.
+It is much better to come forward with the information, help the board obtain records and other necessary data, and provide any justifications that may prevent the denial of a license.

 Full disclosure of all information requested is by far the best approach to successful licensure.
 A physician should remember that, in most states, making a false statement on an application for licensure is grounds for denial or future restriction.

 The Federation Credentials Verification Service (FCVS) was created by the Federation of State Medical Boards to provide a centralized, uniform process for state medical boards—as well as private, governmental and commercial entities—to obtain a verified, primary source record of a physician’s core credentials.